Skip to main content

 Tip

-In case you are using the Tower Git client, you can simply right-click any branch item in the sidebar and choose the "Delete…" option to get rid of it.
-But even better: if you made a mistake, you can simply hit CMD+Z (or CTRL+Z on Windows) to undo the deletion and restore the branch!
+In case you are using the Tower Git client, you can delete any branch by right-clicking it in the sidebar and choosing the "Delete…" option.
+And if you change your mind, just press CMD+Z (or CTRL+Z on Windows) to instantly undo the deletion and restore the branch:

 Learn More